Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Statement of results

 To do tt-geometry, one needs a tt-category~$\cat K$.
+(Here, ``tt'' is short for ``tensor-triangular" or ``tensor-triangulated", as appropriate.)
 In commutative algebra, we use $\cat K=\Dperf(R)$, the homotopy category of bounded complexes of finitely generated projective $R$-modules.
 In modular representation theory, we use $\cat K=\stab(\kk G)$, the stable category of finitely generated $\kk G$-modules modulo the projective ones.

 To recover spaces like the affine scheme $\Spec(R)$ in the first example and the support variety $\cV_G$ in the second, we use the \emph{spectrum} $\SpcK$ of a tt-category~$\cat K$.
 This fundamental tool of tt-geometry was introduced in~\cite{Balmer05a} as the universal topological space in which objects $x$ of~$\cat K$ admit reasonable supports $\supp(x)\subseteq \SpcK$; see Rem.\,\ref{rem:tt}.
 The spectrum can also be constructed by means of \emph{prime ideals} $\cat P$ in~$\cat K$.
 By~\cite{Balmer05a}, it recovers the Zariski spectrum $\Spc(\Dperf(R))\cong \Spec(R)$ and the support variety $\Spc(\stab(\kk G))\cong \cV_G$.
 This unification is the key to relate affine schemes and support varieties via tt-geometry.
 See more in Remark~\ref{rem:context}.